 If you're measuring the neighborhoods in Seattle where crime is low and everyone wants to live, this is an accurate list.

 For more Washington reading, check out:

 - Safest Places In Washington

-- These Are The 10 Richest Cities In Washington
+- Best Cities For Singles In Washington

 - Most Expensive Places To Live In Washington